Dances With Wolves: Home media

 The film was released on home video in the United States in September 1991 by Orion Home Video and beat the rental record set by Ghost, at 649,000 units.
+In 1992, there was a McDonald's promotion where customers could buy a VHS copy if they also purchased food.

 The extended Special Edition was released on DVD on May 20, 2003, in a two-disc set.
 Dances With Wolves was then released on Blu-ray and DVD on January 11, 2011, and was re-released on Blu-ray on January 13, 2015, and again on November 13, 2018.

 Cancelled sequel

 The Holy Road, a sequel novel by Michael Blake, the author of both the original novel and the movie screenplay, was published in 2001.
-It picks up 11 years after the events of Dances With Wolves.
-John Dunbar is still married to Stands With A Fist, and they have three children.
-Stands With A Fist and one of the children are kidnapped by a party of white rangers, and Dances With Wolves must mount a rescue mission.

 Salvador Carrasco was attached to direct the sequel, but the film was not realized.
 As of 2007, Blake was writing a film adaptation.
 However, Costner stated in a 2008 interview that he would "never make a sequel".
-A third book titled The Great Mystery was planned, but Blake died in 2015.